Choosing The Perfect Bathroom Mirror

 Shape

 Rounded mirrors soften spaces and look excellent above pedestal sinks.
 If you have a unique wall color or feature wallpaper, more of it will be visible with the rounded edges of your mirror.
+Square or rectangular mirrors make more use of the wall space and generally make the room feel larger with more reflected light.

 Medicine Cabinets